georginaanna/Implementing-YOLOv5/README.md

 We put the data in the `2021-07-06-sess09` folder with the same folder structure as the coco128 folder, a new yaml was created called `2021-07-06-sess09.yaml` that was placed in the `yolo-files` folder with the other YAML files and a new ipynb file was created called `_sess09-YOLOv5-Custom.ipynb`

+***Note: The `_YOLOv5-Custom-Training.ipynb`and the `_sess09-YOLOv5-Custom.ipynb` exist seperatley, you can run them both but you do not need one to run the other and vice versa.